 11 Ways to Celebrate 4th of July with Your College Friends

-College friends are planning their 4th of July fun, festivities and classic American festivals with spirit this time of year!
+College friends are planning their 4th of July fun, festivities, and classic American festivals with spirit this time of year!
 If you’re here, you’re digging for ideas.
-Well, in this post you’ll find 11 of the best.
+Well, in this blog post, you’ll find 11 of the best.

 Let freedom reign.